iterait/emloop/docs/tutorial.rst

 Tutorial
 ########

-In this tutorial, we are using an example task to demonstrate cxflow’s basic principles.
+In this tutorial, we are using an example task to demonstrate emloop’s basic principles.

 Introduction
 ************

-**cxflow** is a lightweight framework for machine learning which focuses on:
+**emloop** is a lightweight framework for machine learning which focuses on:

 - modularization and re-usability of ML components (datasets, models etc.)
 - rapid experimenting with different configurations
 - providing convenient instruments to manage and run your experiments

-**cxflow** does not implement any building blocks, NN layers etc. Instead, you can use your favorite machine learning framework, such as `TensorFlow
+**emloop** does not implement any building blocks, NN layers etc. Instead, you can use your favorite machine learning framework, such as `TensorFlow
 <https://www.tensorflow.org/>`_,
 `CNTK <https://cntk.ai/>`_, or `Caffe2 <https://caffe2.ai/>`_.
 In other words,
-**cxflow** is back-end agnostic.
+**emloop** is back-end agnostic.
 Therefore, you don't have to learn a new framework, if you already know one.
 In addition, you can easily convert the models you already have by making only minimal changes.

-**cxflow** allows (and encourages) you to build modular projects, where the dataset, the model, and the configuration are separated and reusable.
+**emloop** allows (and encourages) you to build modular projects, where the dataset, the model, and the configuration are separated and reusable.
 In the following sections, we will describe how those reusable modules should look like on a simple example.